syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-using-the-Web-Installer.md

 documentation: ug
 ---

-# Installation and deployment of Essential Studio using Platform Web Installer
+# Installation and deployment of Essential Studio using Web Installer

 ## Overview